Be You: Helping Students Find the Confidence to Be Themselves

 The hardest years to be yourself

 On a wall, the message becomes a daily permission slip.
-It tells students that the things that make them different aren't liabilities to hide — they're the whole point.
-For a kid who feels like the odd one out, a classroom that openly celebrates being yourself can be the difference between a miserable year and a formative one.
+It tells students that the things that make them different are not liabilities to bury — they are the whole point.
+For a kid who feels like the odd one out, a classroom that openly celebrates being yourself can be the difference between a miserable year spent hiding and a formative one spent growing into who they actually are.

 Shop the poster →